April 11, 2023

 1. Increased paperwork and administrative tasks

 Setting up an LLC requires filing paperwork with the state, obtaining an Employer Identification Number (EIN), and creating an operating agreement.
 LLC owners must also keep detailed records of finances and business activities, including property expenses and rental income.
-This can be time-consuming and may require hiring a professional to handle the paperwork and ongoing administrative tasks, adding to the cost of forming and maintaining an LLC.

 2. It can be costly depending on your location